Notion is an all-in-one robust note-taking platform that manages your notes, tasks, wikis, and databases.

 What sets Evernote apart from other platforms is its seamless integration with third-party tools.

 Being a cross-platform app for iOS, Android, Windows, macOS, etc., makes it more popular.

-Evernote’s automation features like Quick Note (to jot down quick notes), Email Notes (send emails to Evernote automatically) and Skitch integration helps in acquiring new users on the go.
+Evernote’s automation features like Quick Note (to jot down quick notes), Email Notes (to send emails to Evernote automatically), and Skitch integration help in acquiring new users on the go.